Passing HESI Vocabulary Without a Medical Background

 Leveraging Context Clues

 The HESI rarely asks you to define a word in isolation.
 They almost always embed the vocabulary word in a sentence.
 This is a massive advantage if you know how to read the "context signposts."
+Brushing up on HESI A2 grammar rules will sharpen your ability to parse these sentences effectively.

 1. The "Contrast" Clue: Look for words like although, however, but, unline.
 These signal that the confusing word means the opposite of the rest of the sentence.